brianbancroft/brianbancroftio/src/pages/blog/my-tools/index.md

 ### Text Editors

+There was once a day where the fully-featured _Integrated Development Environment_ (IDE) was king.
+But a lot of beginners found it to be too many things to too many people.
+Eventually, people started once again to prefer applications that were just plain ascii text editors.
+Then they added _plugins_ that resulted in a stone-soup of IDE's where the community brought the functionality to the table of a plain text editor.
+Some of the more popular ones I've run into in my career have been Sublime Text, Atom, Notepad++ and a few others...

-I use a combination of VIM and VSCode.
-Eventually, it's my intent to become vim-only, but that's going to be sometime in the future.s
+...In my work, I use a combination of VIM and VSCode.
+Eventually, it's my intent to become vim-only, but that's going to be sometime in the future.

 #### VSCode

+Microsoft recently built this thing.
+It has plugins.
+It's completely open-source and free and the best.

+The following is a list of my plugins:

 #### VIM.
 Why?

+The following is a list of my plugins:

 ### GIS Analysis

-#### QGIS
+#### QGISs

 ### Design